Tossan99/osrs-tips/README.md

 ## Registered User

 Once registered, users can fully engage with the forum.
-These include creating your own posts, liking others and leaving comments
+These include creating your own posts, liking others and leaving comments.

 ## Admin user